raviolishipping/woocommerce-plugin/README.txt

 - **Show Ravioli Popup?**: If unchecked, the Ravioli pop-up will not be displayed
 - **Ravioli fee**: Decide how much you want to charge extra if your customers choose a Ravioli box.
 You can also charge 0 €.
 - **Maximum weight**: Customer won't see the Ravioli option if the order total weight is above this.
 Enter 0 for no weight limit and make sure to set a weight for each product.

+Additionally, you can exclude single products from triggering the Ravioli pop-up.
+To do this, go to the product's edit page, click on "Advanced" in the Product data tab, and then check "Exclude from Ravioli?".
+A customer who has only excluded products in their cart won't see the Ravioli pop-up.
+However, if they have for example one excluded and one not-excluded product, they will see the Ravioli pop-up (as long as another setting doesn't prevent it from showing).

 ## Dependencies
 The Ravioli plugins requires WooCommerce > 6.7.0.